Which OBD2 Scanner Should I Buy?

 - Features: Consider the features you need in a scanner.
 Some basic scanners only read and clear codes, while more advanced scanners can display live data, freeze frame data, and even perform bi-directional controls.

-- Brand: Choose a reputable brand with a good track record of producing reliable scanners.
+- Brand: Choose a reputable brand with a good record of producing reliable scanners.
 Read customer reviews to get an idea of the quality and performance of different scanners.

 - Price: Compare prices between different scanners, but don’t compromise on quality for a lower price.
 Some scanners are more expensive but will offer more features and better quality.